At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

 10:35 – 10:50 – Break

 Our swimming lessons will be on Tuesday Morning.

 Children will need a swimming costume or short trunks and a towel.
 They will also need a swimming hat.
 Goggles are optional – please complete the reply slip on the swimming letter if you would like your child to wear them.

 As there are now three classes in Year Three, each class will swim for a total of four half terms across the year.
 A timetable will follow in September.
 When they are not swimming, they will do an additional PE lesson on Tuesday morning.

 PE will be on a Friday.
 Some units of work will be inside and some will be outside.
 Please make sure your child is wearing their PE kit on PE days:

 - (A track suit may be worn in the winter).

-Until further notice, an extra PE session will be in place of the swimming session.
-On these days, children may come into school in their PE kits and stay in them all day.
+On PE days, children need to come into school in their PE kits and stay in them all day.

-Break time is at 10:40 in the morning.
+Break time is at 10:35 in the morning.
 Snacks can be brought in from home – we do have a healthy snack policy.
 Please do not send in any products containing nuts as some children may have allergies.
 The playground is available all year and the field can be used if weather permits.
-Each class has access to the play-trail for one day each week.

 Lunch time is at 12:00.
 Healthy meals are available from school or children can bring a packed lunch.
 After eating, the children can play outside or attend a lunchtime club.